• Skip to primary navigation

-I think I speak for everyone when I say waiting for a response to pitches sucks.
+I think I speak for everyone when I say waiting for a response to your pitch sucks.

-If you’re not waiting for an editor to get back on a proposal, you’re waiting for a check, for the article to finally get into print, for the edits to come through, for the source to return from vacation, for any number of things in a given day.
+Waiting is not an uncommon experience for writers.
+If you’re not waiting for an editor to get back on a proposal, you’re waiting for payment, for the article to get into print, for the edits to come through, for the source to return from vacation, for any number of things in a given day.

 1. Send invoices

-You know that work you completed last week and didn’t invoice for?
+That work you completed last week and didn’t invoice for?
 Do it now.
 Most writers, including me, admit to being complete louses when it comes to accounting, paperwork, and most other forms of simple organization.
-In fact, I once had an editor follow up with ME, asking, “Hey, don’t you want to get paid?
+In fact, I once had an editor follow up with me, asking, “Hey, don’t you want to get paid?
 Where’s your invoice?”
 So while you’re waiting for that genius idea to sell, send some paperwork through.

 2. Research more ideas